software-mansion/react-native-reanimated/docs/docs/community.md

 <a href="https://www.shopify.com/"><img class="imageHolder-sponsor" src="https://cdn.shopify.com/assets/images/logos/shopify-bag.png" /></a>

 ## Special thanks
-In our community we have really smart and talented peoples whose help us many times, we want to say thank you again 🙌
+In our community we have really smart and talented peoples who helped us many times, we want to say thank you again 🙌
 - William Candillon <a href="https://twitter.com/wcandillon">@wcandillon</a>
 - Terry Sahaidak <a href="https://twitter.com/terrysahaidak">@terrysahaidak</a>
 - Marc Rousavy <a href="https://twitter.com/mrousavy">@mrousavy</a>
+- and many others!

 ## Community projects
 We want to appreciate also great initiatives managed by our reanimated community - great job!